XpressAI/vecto-python-examples/README.md

 ```
 pip install -r requirements.txt
 ```
 We have also added the requirements inside each notebook so you should be able to run them in google collab.

-In future updates, we will also add support for setting up the datasets.
+## Developers Discord
+Have any questions?
+Feel free to chat with the devs at our [Discord](https://discord.com/invite/wtYbXvPPfD)!